fplab/grove-agda/README.md

 - Theorem B.4, *Marking Unicity*, is in [Grove/Marking/Properties/Unicity.agda](./Grove/Marking/Properties/Unicity.agda), given by `↬⇒-unicity` and `↬⇐-unicity`.

 ### Assumptions and Representation Decisions

+- Termination is not proven for some functions and proofs related to vertex classification and live subgraph decomposition.
+See the [section on termination](#termination-and-fuel).

+- Finite sets are represented using lists, with an inductive membership predicate and equivalence defined as a biimplication of membership.
+This definition of equivalence is given by `elem-equiv` in [Grove/Prelude.agda](./Grove/Prelude.agda).

 - The consistency rules are slightly different from those in the formalism and paper to facilitate a simpler unicity proof for marking.
 Type inconsistency is defined as the negation of